Azure/app-service-linux-docs/HowTo/use_ruby_with_container.md

+# How to run Ruby on Rails custom container on App Service

-If you'd like to run your Ruby on Rails workloads in a container you can do so by using a [custom container]() The following is a tutorial on how to run your Ruby on Rails application in a container on App Service.
+If you'd like to run your Ruby on Rails workloads in a container you can do so by using a [custom container](https://docs.microsoft.com/en-us/azure/app-service/quickstart-custom-container?tabs=dotnet&pivots=container-linux).
+The following is a tutorial on how to run your Ruby on Rails application in a container on App Service.

 #### Prerequisite
 1. Ruby on Rails application